 Bottom Line

-In general, Greentech startups’ potential for change lies in their numbers; most of the impacts brought about by them comes gradually, with countless companies’ inventions increasingly getting integrated into a range of industries.
+In general, Greentech startups’ potential for change lies in their numbers; most of the impacts brought about by them come gradually, with countless companies’ inventions increasingly getting integrated into a range of industries.
 There are, of course, exceptions – like Tesla – and a handful of newer companies could become giants too.
 But not every startup will revolutionize an industry by itself; many might instead remain a spoke in the wheel of bigger industries trying to integrate Greentech.
 While this isn’t quite as radical, it makes it easier for stubborn industries to accept the change.
 And given that the goal of much Greentech is to become the norm, not the alternative, this slow-and-steady strategy makes sense.

 But time is ticking, and the 2050 net-zero deadline looms closer by the day.
 Meanwhile, green startups’ investments are still insufficient to reach them.
 So while the leisurely approach of integrating Greentech is compatible with industry, will it keep pace with the climate itself?